amphp/amp/docs/coroutines/README.md

 ## Yield VS Yield From

+Yield is used to "await" promises, yield from can be used to delegate to a sub-routine.
+Yield from should only be used to delegate to private methods, any public API should always return promises instead of generators.

 Yield promises from within a `\Generator`, the code within the `\Generator` will continue, as soon as the promise is resolved.
 Use `yield from` to yield the result of a `\Generator`.
 Instead of using yield from, you can also use `yield new Coroutine($this->bar());` or `yield call([$this, "bar"]);`.

 An example: